newlifeoutlook

 Related Search Topics (Ads):

-• Meds For Multiple Sclerosis
+• Multiple Sclerosis Drugs

 • Multiple Sclerosis Care

-• Use one pharmacy for all of your medications.
+• Use one pharmacy for all your medications.
 Getting to know your pharmacological team will help you feel comfortable, but it's also a good preventative measure.
 Most pharmacists use prescription software that automatically identifies possible drug interactions, so if one location handles all your medications, there will never be any questionable pairings.

 • Compile a list of medications.
 Include everything each doctor has prescribed, but also any complementary therapy and everyday over-the-counter medication that you're using.
 Make sure each doctor has a copy of the list, and be sure to update it as needed.